pupilfirst/playbook/0-introduction.md

 {% include "_nav.md" %}

-# The Startup Village Playbook
+# The SV.CO Playbook

 <img src="cover_small.jpg" alt="Book cover image" />

 The term *Playbook* originates from the game of football and describes a notebook that contains descriptions and diagrams of the common strategies frequently used by teams.
 We believe that creating a startup is like a team sport similar to football.
 The rules of football are simple to learn and the various roles of *forward*, *mid-fielder*, *defender* and *goalkeeper* are easy to understand.
 When the individuals in the team play together and score more goals than the opposition, they win.
-However, to become a successful football player with world-class skills takes a lot of practice and cannot be learned by just reading about it.
+However, to become a successful football player with world-class skills takes a lot of practice.
+You cannot become good at football just reading about it.

-Creating a startup is just like assembling a professional football team: you learn by doing.
-To build a championship team, you need great players at each role and the team needs to play together towards a goal or an aim.
+Creating a startup is just like assembling a great football team: you learn by doing.
+To build a championship team, you need great players at each role and the team needs to play together towards a single goal.

 This Startup Playbook has the basic rules of how to play the startup game and is a guide for you to continuously refer back to on your startup journey.
-Like in any sport, the more you practice, the better you become at the game.
+Like in any sport, the more you practice, the better you become at this.

 ## What We Believe